-Any vehicle on road requires safety especially motorcycles.
-Safety doesn’t require any experience number but wearable gears.
-Be it a couple of months’ experience or a couple of years every one ought to take safety seriously.
+Any vehicle on road requires safety, especially motorcycles.
+Safety doesn’t require any experience number but wearable gear.
+Be it a couple of months of experience or a couple of years every, one ought to take safety seriously.
 Investing in riding safety gear complements itself.
 Though they are expensive but not more than a person’s life.

-Surely after buying a motorcycle, you’ll be going on rides some long, some short, some for leisure and some for adventure.
-Every ride should be complemented by a riding gear, as problems don’t first knock at the door.
+Surely after buying a motorcycle, you’ll be going on rides, some long, some short, some for leisure and some for adventure.
+Every ride should complement riding gear, as problems don’t first knock at the door.

-Before buying a riding gear people have a lot of questions like what exactly to look for?
-Do I really need one?
+Before buying riding gear, people have many questions, like what exactly to look for.
+Do I need one?
 Style over Material?
 Function over Fit?

-Let’s have a look into the protective riding gear for motorcycles and answer all the questions.
+Let’s look into the protective riding gear for motorcycles and answer all the questions.

 The Helmets are important out of all the safety riding gears.
-It protects our heads and yes you know without head we dead.
-Do you need one? is this really a question to ask.
+It protects our heads, and yes, you know, without a head, we are dead.
+Do you need one? is this a question to ask?
 Yes, of course, you need a helmet.
 Considering which one to buy? here are four types of helmets.